roolebo/tianocore.github.io/Bug-Triage.md

 https://edk2.groups.io/g/devel/calendar

 ## Contact
-Please email [the list](https://edk2.groups.io/g/devel), or myself directly with bugs / features that you'd like to see discussed, questions, or comments.
+Please email [the list](mailto:discuss@edk2.groups.io) with bugs / features that you'd like to see discussed, questions, or comments.

 ## Meeting Details